italoosorio/SilkBuilder-Doc/how_to/sync_record_detail.md

 </sqlSelect>
 ```

-The recordSync *select* has to return only the record to synchronize and include the table's primary key.
+The recordSync *select* has to return the columns to synchronize, and/or the extra columns to add, and it should include the table's primary key.

 If using the SilkBuilder these *selects* will be added using the IDE interface.

-## The silk:DataProvider
+## The silk:DataProvider tag

-In the *silk:dataProvider* tag the property "selectName" is set to the name of *select* which will load the records for the table, and the property *recordSync* as to be set to "true".
+If the record syncronication will be called programatically there is not change to be applied to the *DataProvider* tag.
+In the example below the selectName is using "list", it is important to check that the syncronization select is called "list-recordSync"

 ```xml
 <silk:DataProvider id="personDP" servicePath="/--/--/outlet" selectName="list" recordSync="true" />
 ```

 The method *beforeRecordSync* is used to configure the parameters need to execute the *select* returnig the extra columns.
+This is the place to setup the table's primary key value use to get the syncrionication data.

 ```javascript
 personDP.on("beforeRecordSync",function(){